Tennis strategy: Offensive baseliner

-Ivan Lendl was the first player to popularize this style of playing in modern era professional tennis.
-Steffi Graf and Monica Seles were the pioneers on the women's side.
+Successful pioneers of this style include Steffi Graf and Monica Seles on the women's side and Andre Agassi and Jim Courier on the men's.
 Serena Williams is also known for excelling with this style.
-Rafael Nadal is accomplished at an offensive baseline playstyle, using a variety of high-spin shots and powerful flat strokes to dominate play, most notably on clay, at which he is known to be very good (though he usually prefers to play a defensive baseline style).
-Novak Djokovic is also a notable aggressive baseliner, with his powerful and precise backhand which is widely regarded as the best backhand in the men's game.
+Maria Sharapova is another aggressive baseliner who excelled by generating powerful strikes on both wings, and was regarded as one of the best during her era.
+Novak Djokovic is also a notable offensive baseliner, with his powerful and precise backhand which is widely regarded as the best backhand in the men's game.
 Serena Williams is considered the greatest offensive baseliner in women's tennis history due to her powerful serve and powerful forceful groundstrokes.